Frequently asked questions

 Replies by Martina Levey, owner, translator and interpreter of English and Czech

 Only a translator appointed by the court may carry out certified translations.
 The translated document is firmly attached to the original (or a certified copy) and includes a translation clause confirming that the translation corresponds exactly to the original.
-The translator's clause is added at the end of the translation and certifies that the appointed court translator has personally translated the attached document and that the translation corresponds to the original.

-From 2021, electronic official translations are also possible, but only by agreement with the competent authority.
-It is important for you that the court translation is accepted by the authority that requested it and not returned to you as unacceptable or deficient in some formal way.
+You will receive the certified translation as a hard copy.
+The original document (or an official copy) is firmly bound with the translation and the translator’s clause, signature and seal (official round stamp with the state emblem).
+Since 2021, electronic official translations have also been possible, but only by agreement with the relevant authority.
+It is important for clients that the court translation is accepted by the same authority or it may be returned to you as unacceptable or deficient in some formal way.

 It is customary to charge for translations according to the translated text, but we can agree another method.
 It is not a problem to set the price according to the length of the original in advance, but the translator must keep in mind how the length of the text varies from language to Language, e.g. French or Spanish translations are generally about 15% longer than the Czech original; German is about 20% longer.